JJ/perl-composite-action-template/README.md

 After reading the template, you will have to change

-- [`action.yml`](action.yml), which describes the action and how it works: inputs will have to be changed, as well as description
+- [`action.yml`](action.yml), which describes the action and how it works: inputs will have to be changed, as well as description, and obviously the steps.
+A couple of example steps are included.
 - [`action.src.pl`](action.src.pl) is source of the script that will have to be run, generally on downloaded source.
 See below for instructions on how to generate de script